 About Pancreas Transplant

 Pancreas transplantation is most often performed on patients with Type 1 diabetes mellitus so that some of the disease's complications can be avoided, halted, or delayed.
 It can also prevent life-threatening hypoglycemia (low blood sugar).
 Once a donor pancreas is successfully transplanted, it produces the insulin that the body needs to keep the blood sugar at normal levels.
 The pancreas also continues to produce digestive enzymes.
-These drain into the organ to which the pancreas is attached at the time of the operation.
-This most likely is the intestine, but sometimes, the bladder is used instead.
+These drain into the intestine to which the pancreas is attached at the time of the operation.

-Pancreas transplantation is not done in patients with Type 2 diabetes mellitus (adult onset).
-Although these patients have trouble making enough insulin, they also have a decreased sensitivity to insulin.
-Since insulin resistance is a problem that a pancreas transplant cannot correct, you would still have Type 2 diabetes even if you received a pancreas transplant.
+Pancreas transplantation is rarely done in patients with Type 2 diabetes mellitus (adult onset).
+Although these patients may have trouble making enough insulin, they also have a decreased sensitivity to insulin.
+Since insulin resistance is a problem that a pancreas transplant cannot correct, most people with Type 2 diabetes would still have Type 2 diabetes even if they received a pancreas transplant.

 Pancreas transplantation can be performed along with a deceased donor kidney (simultaneous pancreas-kidney transplant, SPK).
 It can also be performed after a kidney transplant (pancreas after kidney, PAK), and in some cases, before the native kidneys fail.